Germany and the Middle East: A tale of morals and markets | DW | 14.09.2021

 Just a few lines later, however, there is another commitment whereby Germany, as a trading nation, has a particular interest in an effective external economic policy, "that helps companies to tap into international markets and to improve the conditions for doing business."

-It is perhaps no surprise that the German government welcomed the mass protests and striving for democracy in what became known as the "Arab Spring" — even if that movement did largely end in failure and frustration.
+It is perhaps no surprise that the German government welcomed the mass protests and striving for democracy in what became known as the "Arab Spring" — even if that movement ended in failure and frustration.
 It is moreover commonplace to hear German politicians condemning human rights abuses in the Arab-speaking world, including torture, the incarceration of opposition activists, the oppression of women.

 Germany also took in some 770,000 Syrian refugees and provided rapid and unbureaucratic support for many at a time of great suffering and need.

 At the same time, though, Germany has worked hard to build trade ties with countries like Egypt and Saudi Arabia.
 Countries that — in view of their human rights records — Germany should perhaps really be shunning.
-And it is above all in the lucrative trade in military equipment that representatives of business and politics are all too often willing to turn a blind eye to.
-Or worse, say critics.
+And above all, representatives of business and politics are all too often willing to turn a blind eye to the lucrative trade in military equipment.
+And worse, say critics.

-The high number of refugees on their own make it hard to understate the importance for Germany's vital interests of its ties in the Middle East, says Guido Steinberg, an expert on the region at the German Institute for International and Security Affairs.
+The high number of refugees alone makes it hard to understate the importance to Germany's vital interests of its ties in the Middle East, says Guido Steinberg, an expert on the region at the German Institute for International and Security Affairs.
 "In 2015, we witnessed how events in the Middle East as a whole, including in north Africa, can have a dramatic impact on the domestic situation in Germany," Steinberg told DW.

 Germany must, believes Steinberg, come up with a clearer definition of its interests.
 He outlines three priorities.
 Firstly: preventing further proliferation of nuclear weapons in the region.
 Secondly: avoiding large-scale refugee flows by boosting regional stability.
 And thirdly: an effective anti-terrorism strategy.

 Also among those calling for a more "robust approach towards the Arab world" is Kerstin Müller, a Middle East expert at the German Council on Foreign Relations.
-Speaking to DW, she above all questioned the reasoning behind arms sales to the United Arab Emirates: "The UAE is Germany's biggest trading partner in the region.
+Speaking to DW, she first and foremostquestioned the reasoning behind arms sales to the United Arab Emirates: "The UAE is Germany's biggest trading partner in the region.
 The two sides even maintain what is termed a "strategic partnership."
 And although the UAE is deeply immersed in the Yemen war, it can still purchase arms from European and German sources."

 On the anniversary of the death of Jamal Khashoggi, activists protest against the incarceration of blogger Raif Badawi in Saudi Arabia